-Professors: Teri Burcroff (tburcroff@po-box.esu.edu)

-Diane Cavanagh (dcavanagh@po-box.esu.edu) Gina Scala, chair (gscala@po-box.esu.edu) Daniel Steere (dsteere@po-box.esu.edu)

-Associate Professor: Domenico Cavaiuolo (dcavaiuolo@po-box.esu.edu)

-Assistant Professors: Joyce Burgener (jburgener@po-box.esu.edu)

-Heather Garrison (hgarrison@po-box.esu.edu)

 This degree program prepares students for teaching students with mental and/or physical disabilities as well as working with parents, general educators, and related service personnel.

 The programs in Special Education reflect a curriculum that combine existing and emerging theory and best practices based upon a conceptual framework that develops educators who are reflective and deliberate decision makers.

 Beginning educators develop knowledge, process, and professionalism.
 Graduates of the Special Education program will be certified to teach students birth through 21 years of age; and the Special/Elementary Education Integrated major will additionally be certified in elementary education K-6.

 All students will be required to develop a plan to demonstrate Highly Qualified status as required by federal laws.
-The Department offers the Integrated Program of studies cooperatively with the Department of Early Childhood and Elementary Education, leading to certification in both Special Education and Elementary Education.
-The Commonwealth of Pennsylvania is currently proposing changes in certification requirements which may impact program requirements.
+The department offers the Integrated Program of studies cooperatively with the Department of Early Childhood and Elementary Education, leading to certification in both Special Education and Elementary Education.

-Bachelor of Science with a Special Education major - Instructional I certificate (70 professional and major hours).
+The Pennsylvania Department of Education has made some recent changes in teacher certification requirements.
+Anyone applying for teacher certification after December 31, 2012 will be subject to different program and certification requirements.
+These requirements will be published pending approval by the Pennsylvania Department of Education and the Pennsylvania State System of Higher Education.

+ALL teacher education students should be in frequent consultation with their academic advisers to make sure they are meeting the appropriate program and certification requirements which will vary depending on a variety of circumstances.

+BACHELOR OF SCIENCE WITH SPECIAL EDUCATION MAJOR - INSTRUCTIONAL I CERTIFICATE

+70 professional and major hours

-- Required General Education courses: English 103, plus one 3-credit English literature course, and two 3-credit math courses (recommended courses of Math 105 and Math 205). - Required Professional Education courses: PSED 161, PSED 242, ELED 132, MCOM 262, REED 211 and REED 315. - Required major courses for Special Education Certification, only, SPED 105, 201, 210, 214, 215, 313 PDS, 314, 351 PDS, 420, 421, 430 and 431.
+- Required General Education courses: English 103, plus one 3-credit English literature course, and two 3-credit math courses (recommended courses of Math 105 and Math 205). - Required Professional Education courses: PSED 161, PSED 242, ELED 132, MCOM 262, REED 211 and REED 315. - Required major courses for Special Education Certification only: SPED 105, 201, 210, 214, 215, 313 PDS, 314, PDS, 351 PDS, 420, 421, 430 and 431.